EOSIO/eos-vm/README.md

 # EOS VM - A Low-Latency, High Performance and Extensible WebAssembly Engine

 ## ** Developer Preview **
+*Not yet licensed as OSS and not ready for PRs.*

 - Extremely Fast Execution (6x faster than Wabt)
 - Extremely Fast Parsing/Loading (20x faster than Wabt)